How to configure SAML in Oracle Service Bus (OSB) 12cPublished on: Author: Eduardo Barra Cordeiro Category: Oracle

 In this step we will use a different kind of standard policy, provided by OSB, and look at different setups and results.

 How to do that?

 First, be sure that you deployed the code available in session 4.
 After deployment we will update the policy using the EM and ServiceBus consoles.
 Follow the steps below:

 - Check if you already have your code deployed (BPEL and OSB).

-- Check if you have in BPEL project the service policy set: wss10_saml_token_with_message_protection_service_policy
+- Check if you have the service policy in BPEL project set to: wss10_saml_token_with_message_protection_service_policy

 - Now check if you have the correspondent client policy set in your client OSB: